dsyer/cloud-middleware-blog/README.md

 Now add Spring Cloud Connectors back into the classpath the application and see what happens when you run it again.
 It actually fails on startup!
 What has happened?
 The `@ServiceScan` (from Connectors) goes and looks for bound services, and creates bean definitions for them.
 That's a bit like the buildpack, but different because it doesn't attempt to replace any existing bean definitions of the same type.
 So you get an autowiring error because there are 2 `DataSources` and no way to choose one to inject into your application in various places where one is needed.

-To fix that we are going to have to take control of teh Cloud Connectors (or simply not use them).
+To fix that we are going to have to take control of the Cloud Connectors (or simply not use them).

 ### Using a CloudFactory to create a DataSource